 Best of all, the game is designed for the Oculus Quest, meaning it runs smooth as butter.
 Have fun!

-What are the best free Oculus Quest games?
+What are the best free Oculus Quest games and demos?

 This fully depends on what the player wants with their Oculus Quest.
 A fan of sports?
 Then Sports Scramble is a good bit of fun with friends.
 What about something more physical?
 Creed: Rise to Glory would scratch that particular itch.
 What about something more exploratory and expansive?
 Something social?
 VRChat and Rec Room are both great ways to connect to your friends and family.
 Journey of the Gods is practically designed for Zelda fans.
 Sometimes, Oculus will make deals with software as well, such as Vader Immortal in late 2019.

 But ultimately, some people want to play ‘that’ demo, which brings out the headset.
 For that, Beat Saber is one of the best free Oculus Quest games at launch, at least as a demo.
 It ignited interest in the industry for excellent reasons, and it can bring joy to newcomers as well.
 Just make sure they’re wearing straps around their wrists so that controllers do not start flying everywhere.